sentry-demos/component_to_dsn_mux/README.md

 ```
 This starts the server on port 8080.
 The server listens for incoming requests and forwards them based on the component tags defined in the configuration file.

-In your app, initialize Sentry with poiting the DSN to the proxy server.
+In your app, initialize Sentry with pointing the DSN to the proxy server.

 You will need to substitute your org ingest url with the address of the proxy server.